 - Each video is professionally recorded, with multiple camera angles to assist learning.

-- You can choose various streaming options to cater for low bandwidth users (still won’t help those using a relic from the 1990’s though – see reasons not to sign up above!).
+- You can choose various streaming options to cater for low bandwidth users.

 - The instructors seem to know their stuff.
 They’re not professional recording artists as far I can see, but they are very competent.